 - Intervention therapies such as occupation, speech, or physical therapy

 - Specialized care expenses

-It is also possible to award punitive damages in a birth injury case.
-Also known as exemplary damages, punitive damages are allowed in certain cases to punish the defendant and to deter the defendant and others similarly situated from engaging in similar conduct in the future.
+It is also possible to award exemplary damages in a birth injury case.
+Also known as punitive damages, exemplary damages are allowed in certain cases to make an example of the defendant and to deter the defendant and make others similarly situated from engaging in similar conduct in the future.
 A jury may award exemplary damages when it finds that the defendant’s misconduct was an intentional act or an intentional failure to act, in reckless disregard of the consequences.

 Who can be held accountable for a Birth Injury?

 Unfortunately, there have been instances where individuals or organizations attempt to hide details that will incriminate them.
-The Fitzgerald Law Firm places an emphasis on initial and thorough investigations that will help you find justice and peace of mind as you heal.
+The Fitzgerald Law Firm places an emphasis on initial and thorough investigations that will help you find justice and peace of mind.